-Our approach in supporting you to assess, protect and restore value in your business starts with helping you to regain control by stabilising the business, whilst developing a robust and realistic turnaround plan.
-We draw upon our deep expertise across a range of different areas, customised to your specific needs.
+'Grant Thornton' is a network of member firms around the world.
+Our approach focuses on supporting you to assess, protect and restore value in your business.
+We start by helping you regain control by stabilising the business, while developing a robust and realistic turnaround plan, and longer-term strategic plans.
+Grant Thornton member firm advisors draw upon deep expertise across many different areas, customised to your specific needs.

-Successful turnarounds require the development of a credible plan that has been stress tested against various scenarios, along with a transparent communication strategy that meets the needs of all stakeholders.
+Successful turnarounds require the development of a credible plan that has been stress-tested against various scenarios, along with a transparent communication strategy that meets the needs of all stakeholders.
 Building trust, and not breaking promises, will be critical if the plan is to be realised.

-Stabilisation, turnaround, and business plan assessment
+Stabilisation, turnaround, growth support, and business plan assessment

 In the early stages of a turnaround the right support is necessary to create financial stability, assess cashflow and identify opportunities to improve short-term liquidity.

 Through independent diagnostic analysis and challenge, we provide you with a clear understanding of the options available, including strategic and tactical opportunities.

-This crucial activity provides comfort and support to management teams and can underpin the credibility of the plan as part of the assessment process of financial stakeholders.
+This crucial activity provides comfort and support to management teams and can underpin the credibility of the turnaround and long-term strategic plans as part of the assessment process of financial stakeholders.